masif2002/AZ-900-notes/README.md

 * Vertical Scaling does ont improve availability (since you're upgrading a one single instance)
 * There is no limit to horizontal scaling

-## Security and Governance
-* Azure Policy and BluePrint is used for security and Governance

 ## IaaS
 * Azure Storage offers 5 PB of Storage Capacity
 * Network ingress Costs are free in Azure